 The person at the center of this case

-Justice for United States Government / National Security — the trail went cold in 2020, but the truth hasn't.
+Justice for United States (counterintelligence case) — the trail went cold in 2020, but the truth hasn't.

 Start here

-What specific U.S. military documents and information were transmitted to China, and through what channels?
+What specific U.S. military websites did Ye assess and what information was transmitted to China?

-Yanqing Ye, a Lieutenant in China's People's Liberation Army, obtained a J-1 student visa to study physics at Boston University from 2017 to 2019 by falsely claiming to be a civilian student and concealing her military service.
-While in the United States, she allegedly conducted espionage activities including researching U.S. military websites and transmitting sensitive documents to China under direction from PLA officers.
-A federal arrest warrant was issued on January 28, 2020, but Ye is believed to have fled to China before apprehension.
+Yanqing Ye, a Lieutenant in China's People's Liberation Army, allegedly obtained a J-1 student visa to Boston University in 2017 by falsely claiming to be a civilian student while concealing her active military service.
+During her time in the U.S. from October 2017 to April 2019, she is accused of conducting espionage activities including research assessments of U.S. military websites and transmitting sensitive documents to China.
+A federal arrest warrant was issued on January 28, 2020, but Ye is believed to have fled to China, making her apprehension and prosecution uncertain.

 Try asking